Understanding Routing and NAT with WireGuard VPN

 Highlight these fields:

-These fields provide important information for IP routing, and the NAT operations.
+These fields provide important information for IP routing and NAT operations.

 nftables Workflow

-For simplicity we are going to assume that we don't have any bridge device inside our system.
+For simplicity, we are going to assume that we don't have any bridge device in our system.

-This post only describes packet processing steps on the WireGuard server, where all the magic happens.
+This post only describes the packet processing steps on the WireGuard server, where all the magic happens.

 We will use inet address from now on to represent an IPv4 or IPv6 address.
-This notion is consistent with nftables.
+This notation is consistent with nftables.

 Packets received from a WireGuard peer